 This course examines payment systems in commercial transactions with primary emphasis on Article 3 (negotiable instruments) and Article 4 (bank deposits and collections) of the Uniform Commercial Code.
 The problem-solving technique is the predominant classroom experience.614.
 POLK COUNTY PROSECUTOR INTERNSHIP.
 3 CR/NC

 Students are placed in the Polk County Attorney’s Office to develop skills necessary to practice as a trial attorney in prosecution.
 The internship allows students to participate in all aspects of criminal prosecution, including witness preparation, pretrial and post-trial hearings, misdemeanor jury and non-jury trials, and juvenile court proceedings.
-Students must have completed Evidence (LAW 113) prior to enrollment, and should either have taken or be simultaneously enrolled in Criminal Procedure I (LAW 236).
-053. PRETRIAL ADVOCACY.
+Students must have completed Evidence (LAW 113) and Criminal Procedure I (Law 236) prior to enrollment, and should either have taken or be simultaneously enrolled in Trial Advocacy (LAW 113).053.
+PRETRIAL ADVOCACY.
 3 SK

 Course examines the theory, practice and ethics of the four major elements of pretrial practice: pleading, including litigation planning, development of case theory, and drafting complaints and responsive pleadings; motion practice, including motions to dismiss, venue motions, motions for temporary and preliminary relief, and summary judgment motions; discovery, including interrogatories, depositions, requests for production, motions to compel and sanctions; and settlement strategy and mechanics.010.
 PRINCIPLES OF LEGAL ANALYSIS.
 0 Cr.

 This course helps students develop core analytical skills.
 Students will work on identifying rules from court decisions and other sources of law, applying rules to new fact situations, and communicating this application on law school exams.
 The course begins with a diagnostic process to assist students to identify specific areas in which they can improve their legal analysis skills.
-Students will complete exercises and receive individualized feedback designed to help them successfully write law school exams.608.
-PROBATE COURT INTERNSHIP.
-2-3 CR/NC
+Students will complete exercises and receive individualized feedback designed to help them successfully write law school exams.247.
+PRODUCTS LIABILITY.
+3

 Course examines the causes of action available for money damages in relation to defective products.
 The various actions include negligence; warranty; strict liability, including public misrepresentation; and specific remedies under the Uniform Commercial Code.
 The nature of the remedy, definitions of defectiveness and defenses available also are considered.111.
 PROPERTY.
 4

-Students are placed in a County Attorney’s Office to develop skills necessary to practice as a trial attorney in prosecution.
-The internship allows students to participate in all aspects of criminal prosecution, including witness preparation, pretrial and post-trial hearings, misdemeanor jury and non-jury trials, and juvenile court proceedings.
-Students must have completed Evidence (LAW 113) prior to enrollment, and should either have taken or be simultaneously enrolled in Criminal Procedure I (LAW 236).
+Under general supervision of the law faculty, students work for a prosecuting attorney, either full time during the summer or part time during a semester.
+Students participate in all aspects of criminal prosecution, including witness preparation, pretrial and post-trial hearings, misdemeanor jury and non-jury trials, and juvenile court proceedings.
 Students may receive an hourly stipend.
+Students must have completed Evidence (LAW 113) and Criminal Procedure I (Law 236) prior to enrollment, and should either have taken or be simultaneously enrolled in Trial Advocacy (LAW 113).

 A study of both civil and criminal aspects of law and the mental health system.
 Topics include constitutional issues relating to mental health, the commitment process, competency, and criminal mental defenses.261.
 PUBLIC HEALTH LAW INTERNSHIP.
 2 CR/NC

 Students intern with an attorney in the Iowa Department of Public Health (IDPH) for at least 100 hours and complete a paper analyzing the legal issue encountered in the internship.
 Prerequisites: Health Law (Law 205) and permission of the instructor.
-This course is graded CR/NC.259.
-PUBLIC INTERNATIONAL LAW.
-3A
+This course is graded CR/NC.